office: Nat Sci 2, 187

-I am a second year PhD student in Astronomy & Astrophysics at UC Santa Cruz.
-I am particularly interested in high energy astrophysics theory, and am currently working with Enrico Ramirez-Ruiz to better understand tidal disruptions of stars by massive black holes.
+I am a third year PhD student in Astronomy & Astrophysics at UC Santa Cruz.
+I am interested in high energy astrophysics theory, and am currently working with Enrico Ramirez-Ruiz to better understand tidal disruptions of stars by massive black holes.

 Full list available here on ADS, or here on INSPIRE.